node-influx/node-influx/README.md

 ## Compatibility

-The latest version of node-influx is compatible with InfluxDB 0.8.x.
-The development for a 0.9.x compatible version is in progress.
+Version 0.3.x is compatible with InfluxDB 0.8.x Version 0.4.x is compatible with InfluxDB 0.9.x (currently under development)

 ## Usage